ydkb/ydkb.github.io/help/en/ble-series/blebattery.md

 <html><div class="hint">
 <subtitle>The YDKB BLE series supports battery display.
 HINT:</subtitle>

-  - <ru>The percentage of battery is estimated based on the voltage, not precise data.</ru>
+  - <u>The percentage of battery is estimated based on the voltage, not precise data.</u>
   - Most keyboards only display the battery level when in use, and will not update in real time when charging.
   - The value is updated after entering the power-saving mode with lights off.
 Not in real time.
   - The value is approximate, not precise, and for reference only.
 Every 10% is a level, not 1%.